-To record compiler warnings (see Section 3.2.2 [Warning Message Control], page 46), use the rule named Warnings with a parameter that is a valid static_string_expression argument of GNAT pragma Warnings (for further information about this pragma, please refer to the GNAT Reference Manual).
+To record compiler warnings (see Section 3.2.2 [Warning Message Control], page 46), use the rule named Warnings with a parameter that is a valid static_string_expression argument of GNAT pragma Warnings (for further information about this pragma, see Section "Pragma Warnings" in GNAT Reference Manual).
+Note, that in case of gnatcheck 's' parameter, that corresponds to the GNAT '-gnatws' option, disables all the specific warnings, but not suppresses the warning mode, and 'e' parameter, corresponding to '-gnatwe' that means "treat warnings as errors", does not have any effect.